q-viper/q-viper.github.io/_posts/2022-10-16-basics-of-backtesting-in-python.md

 ---
-title:  Basics of Backtesting in Python
+title:  Basics of Stock Backtesting in Python
 date:   2022-10-16 01:29:17 +0545
 categories:
     - Python